• How it works

 • Using provided facilities and appliances responsibly

-• Behaving in a manner that doesn’t disturb other tenants and neighbors
+• Behaving in a manner that doesn’t disturb other tenants and neighbours

 • Test and replace the batteries of smoke alarms, smoke detectors, or carbon monoxide alarms every six months or as needed